 The linear mixed model we used to estimate this relationship had a pseudo R2 value of 0.81 (Figure 4).

-For our comparison of aggregated versus unaggregated samples, the coefficients were the same, but the variance explained was greater when samples were aggregated by transects (R2 = 0.89, p < 0.05) than when samples were not aggregated (R2 = 0.84, p < 0.05; Figure S2).
+For our comparison of aggregated versus unaggregated samples, the coefficients were the same, but the variance explained was somewhat greater when samples were aggregated by transects (R2 = 0.89, p < 0.05) than when samples were not aggregated (R2 = 0.84, p < 0.05; Figure S2).

 Figure 3.
 Percent cover and aboveground biomass of cheatgrass were linearly related.
 Lines are estimates from ordinary least squares regression models.
 The shaded area is the 95% confidence interval.
 Data in 2016-2018 were collected at peak biomass.
 Data in, whereasile 2019 were collected in September, which was at the end of the growing season and well past peak biomass.